MislavGT/rating-system/README.md

 # rating-system
-Ranking and predicting based on rating
+ranking and predicting based on rating